sebastiantoh/tp/docs/DeveloperGuide.md

     * 3a1.
 StonksBook shows an error message.

         Use case resumes at step 2.

+**Use case: Find a contact**

+**MSS**

+1. User requests to find a contact by giving keyword(s).
+2. AddressBook shows two list of contacts, one that matches the keyword, another that partially matches the keyword.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 2b.
+There is no given keyword.

+    * 3a1.
+AddressBook shows an error message.

+      Use case ends.

+*{More to be added}*

+**Use case: Find a contact by regular expression**

+**MSS**

+1. User requests to find a contact by giving a regular expression.
+2. AddressBook shows a list of contacts that satisfies the regular expression.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 2b.
+There is no given regular expression.

+    * 3a1.
+AddressBook shows an error message.

+      Use case ends.

+**Use case: get help on available commands**

+**MSS**

+1. User requests for help on the available commands.
+2. AddressBook lists the available commands, command description and example usage as well as the link to the User Guide.

+    Use case ends.

+**Use case: get help for a command**

+**MSS**

+1. User requests for help for a command.
+2. AddressBook lists the command description and example usage.

+  Use case ends.

 *{More to be added}*

 ### Non-Functional Requirements